January 12, 1893

 July 19, 1940

-After the German victory in France, Hitler names Göring Reich Marshall of the Greater German Reich (Reishmarschall des großdeutschen Reiches).
+After the German victory in France, Hitler names Göring Reich Marshal of the Greater German Reich (Reishmarschall des großdeutschen Reiches).

 Göring's reputation with his colleagues in the Nazi regime is tarnished after the German Air Force fails to defeat the British Royal Air Force in the Battle of Britain.